PR-Pilot-AI/demo/iterative-research/index.md

 3. Ethical considerations in AI deployment in workplaces
 4. The future of AI-human collaboration
 5. AI in enhancing remote work and virtual collaboration

+## Research Guidelines
+* Research MUST be backed by credible sources
+* Sources MUST be references in the knowledge base
+* Each perspective or angle SHOULD be concise, focused and put in the context of the question